amocoma/simpleSpringComputerStore/README.md

-# Getting started on Heroku with a simple sample
+# Getting started on Heroku within 5 minutes
+But you will touch not only a running application in the cloud but also APM, BigData and a Salesforce Integration!
+So why are you waiting?

 ## Overview
 Abou the project: